jsoung/i4g/docs/prd_production.md

 | `leo` | Download reports with subpoena |

 **Implementation Notes**:
+- Prefer OAuth PKCE flow and refresh tokens to support future mobile clients.
+- Store refresh tokens in Firestore with short TTL and rotation on every use.
 ```python
 from fastapi import Depends, HTTPException
 from fastapi.security import OAuth2PasswordBearer